Alright, what’s the deal with Infusionsoft hidden fields? (please read that while doing a Jerry Seinfeld impression)

 Check it out:

-They’re available in Infusionsoft’s new landing page builder too, but it’s a little different there.
+They’re available in Keap’s landing page builder too, but it’s a little different there.
 For that one, you add the form and fields, then you can toggle yes/no for hidden on a field-by-field basis.

-Alright, so, hidden fields are just like regular fields.
-They collect information, right?
+They are just fields – hidden fields are like regular fields.
+They still collect information, right?

 …but, they’re hidden, which means the person filling out the form can’t see that they’re there.